jnylin/bookit-seq-smartstock/README.md

 ## Instruction
 Search by Global change copies in BOOK-IT and save the list as CSV.

-The program needs a `shelf_list`.
-The file in the project is the shelf list for Vimmerby
+The program needs a `shelf_list` for each department and maybe also location in BOOK-IT.
+The files in the project is  shelf list for Vimmerby Library.

 ### Example search string
 This is an example of a search string in BOOOK-IT to generate the CSV: